PhoenixTales/phoenix-docs/lore/gods-updates.md

     * Klaus, 11.09.2024: Innos and Adanos have very exoteric cults, while the cult of Beliar naturally tends to turn esoteric, even if not intended from the beginning.
 You implied something similar.
     * Klaus: This could be an interesting approach to the topic.
 A cult of Beliar is accepted and even demanded, but it is never trusted.
 Not because it would be wrong to worship Beliar, but because his followers tend to do more than what is allowed and watchable.
 That opens up many opportunities.
 A priest of Beliar could be responsible for the dead, burying liturgies, remembering*** the dead etc..
 Now imagine the typical priest is just doing that but there is also a significant amount of Beliar priests being available for a bit dirty work.
 For example the above mentioned cursing of a thief or knowingly taking donations from criminals.
 There could be a wide range of things which are not so clean, but also not pure evil and demonic.
 And this could be designed fluently, maybe with each and individual priest drawing their own red lines.
 This would also open up opportunities for insights in inner debates and fights, you can imagine: "We are not allowed to do that!", "This is not Beliar!", "You are responsible for our bad reputation!" etc.
     * Klaus: Only the smallest minority would turn absolutely dangerous, summon demons etc..
 The question then is: How much of shadows and darkness is acceptible and needed in the reality of men
+    * 14.09.2024: The more I think about it, the more I become convinced that it would be good to include Beliar priests in some form.
+The lore of the gods does not mention beliar priests, but also does not say that they do not exist.
+Only the manual said so (which has to be seen critical in several regards; we also deviate from it in some other regards because it is in conflict with some essential ideas by Mike regarding succession to the throne and everything).
+So when going with what just the other sources tell us, like the lore of the gods, we could just say that it simply keeps quiet about the beliar priests.
+The arcane gift, the access to magic, which is associated with being "elected", receiving this gift, this has to be the primary distinction.
+    Not this "priest" term.
+    So there can be beliar priests in the universe, in the sense we discussed it before, just excluded from magic, which ofc some are practicing nonetheless underhand.